 The Ignatian Identity Committee explores ways of supporting the spirituality of St. Ignatius of Loyola and the Jesuit religious order.
 This committee assists parishioners in deepening their understanding of Ignatian spirituality and fostering their spiritual growth through Ignatian practices.
-Saint Ignatius was the founder of the Jesuits, or Society of Jesus, which is the religious order that has served Gesu Parish since its beginning.
+Saint Ignatius was the founder of the Jesuits, or Society of Jesus, which is the order of Catholic priests that has served Gesu Parish since its founding in 1926.

 IGNATIAN PRAYER AND FAITH SHARING

 Each month, there is a gathering for prayer in the Ignatian traditions of imaginative Gospel Contemplation, Lectio Divina and the Examen.
 A facilitator guides participants in prayer and reflection with a focus on Sacred Scriptures for the coming Sunday.
-For information on our next meeting, contact Hilda Walter.
+Contact Hilda Walter for more information.

 Visit the Ignatius Library in the Pastoral Center and browse our 500 selections on Ignatian Spirituality, Jesuit history, inspiring lives, prayer, sacraments, the Mass, Bibles, Catholicism and more.
 To view a list of available titles, click below:

 These experiences are based on the Spiritual Exercises, a collection of prayers, meditations, reflections and directions that St. Ignatius used to guide individuals who wished to grow in their love for God, others and self.
 Each retreat offers opportunities to meet regularly with a group and/or spiritual companion, and can be adapted to meet the needs of one's daily life commitments.
-Ignatian retreats are offered at Gesu parish and/or the Jesuit Retreat Center in Parma, OH.
+Contact Marcia Leous for more information.

 NOVENA OF GRACE